FEEDBACK ON YOUR SCREENPLAY

 TRMS provides feedback for your screenplay entry at a reasonable additional fee.

-Simply click “Add Feedback” when you submit your entry.
+Simply select a Feedback Option when you submit your entry.

 Why Screenwriters Need Feedback

 Writing is a solitary profession; but screenwriting is a collaborative job.
 Here are three of the main reasons screenwriters – even aspiring ones – need feedback on their scripts.